szaumoor/ZSTweaks/ZSTweaks/README.md

 This improves this item in the following ways:
 - Causes 2 poison damage per hit with no save allowed
 - If save vs. Poison is failed, it deals 5 poison damage over 5 seconds.
 There's a 4% chance that this poison will be as lethal as that of an adult wyvern, becoming instead 25 poison damage over 5 seconds.
+The save vs. Death is at -2 in this case.

 **Component 1325:** Make Borok's Fist +2 different from Ashideena +2